ehamberg/gtdguide/src/lyagtd.markdown

 </div>

 How many contexts you need depend on how many next actions you will have and how your work day looks like.
-The important thing is to be able to assess--at a glance--what your possible actions are depending on where you physically are and what equipment you have available.
+The important thing is to be able to assess---at a glance---what your possible actions are depending on where you physically are and what equipment you have available.
 It can also be a good idea to make an "everywhere" context for things you can do no matter where you are (@@"Call mom and get goulash recipe"@@).